Craig-Macomber/game-tools/README.md

 # game-tools

-A collection tools intended for use when planing TTRPGs.
+A collection tools intended for use when playing TTRPGs.

 Implemented in Rust targeting the browser via WebAssembly, but also supports native builds.